Sign In to see current Signals.

 Long-term trend: [See EEM long-term trend chart]

 A long-term uptrend had started on January 20, 2016 at 27.61 and reached 52.08 on January 26, 2018.
 EEM gained -24.47 points, or -88.63%, in 105 weeks.
 The chart has formed a Broadening Ascending Wedge chart pattern.
-The trend support level is at 43.29 and resistance is at 55.05.
-A Broadening Ascending Wedge pattern is considered to be a reversal formation.
-It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a long-term trend.
+The price is near the trend support (44.85) line.
+The support is usually stronger when technical indicators are oversold.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a long-term trend.

 Medium-term trend: [See EEM medium-term trend chart]

 A medium-term downtrend had started on January 26, 2018 at 52.08 and reached 42.15 on June 28, 2018.
 EEM lost 9.93 points, or 19.07%, in 21 weeks.
 The price is now at the 20.75% retracement level.